2017 Bangladesh landslides: Cause

 Deforestation in the area also contributed to the devastation, as well as rapid urbanisation.
 Indigenous leader Bijoy Giri Chakma told Channel NewsAsia that tree felling had completely denuded some hill slides, adding that he had never seen worse landslides.

 A second factor was lack of land forcing poor people to live in marginal areas where rents are low.
 Bandarban government administrator Dilip Kumar Banik told the Associated Press that many people had built homes on slopes despite official warnings.
 In Cox's Bazar, officials said that 300,000 people in the area live on landslide-prone hills.
 The district administrators have ordered officials to create a list of homes at risk, and are discussing plans to relocate them, executive magistrate Saiful Islam told Bdnews24.com.

-Extent of the disaster
+Impact

 As of 15 June 2017, officials were reporting a death toll as high as 152 in both Bangladesh and neighbouring India, with hundreds injured and many missing.
 Officials expected the toll to rise.
+Total damage of the landslide was estimated at 20 billion taka (US$248 million).

 Shah Kamal, secretary of the Ministry of Disaster Management, said it could take days to reach affected areas.
 "The devastation is huge", he told the Associated Press.
 In some areas, there was as much as 1.2 metres (four feet) of mud.